JaneShavrukova/nice-gadgets-store/README.md

 ### **Global State Management**
 - **Redux Toolkit**
-  - Used for global state of Cart and Favorites
+  - Used for the global state of Cart and Favorites
   - Data persisted using Redux Persist
 - **Context API**
   - Product fetching and caching